microsoft/vscode-iot-workbench/README.md

 - Install Docker Desktop for Mac

-  Please follow this [Installation Guide](https://docs.docker.com/docker-for-mac/install/) to install the Docker Desktop if you haven't installed it in your Mac.
+  Follow the [installation guide](https://docs.docker.com/docker-for-mac/install/) and make sure to enable driver sharing for Docker to access your local folder:
+    *[TBD for Mac]*

 - Get Docker for Linux